 How gaining knowledge fueled this man’s recovery

 Some people believe that becoming dependent on porn means being stuck forever.
-But the damage porn causes to the brain is reversible, and understanding this science can be one of the most significant steps to breaking free.
+But the harm porn causes to the brain is reversible, and understanding this science can be one of the most significant steps to breaking free.

 Vinny, Director of Support Groups at the Fortify recovery platform, recently shared his story.
 This is his experience, in his own words: